ariebovenberg/whenever/docs/overview.rst

 ZonedDateTime(2023-12-27 11:30:00+01:00[Europe/Amsterdam])

-Adding/subtracting takes into account timezone changes (e.g. daylight saving time) according to industry standard RFC 5545.
+Adding/subtracting takes into account timezone changes (e.g. daylight saving time) according to industry standard RFC 5545 and other modern datetime libraries.
 This means:

-- Units are added from largest (year) to smallest (microsecond), truncating and/or wrapping at each step.
+- Units are added from largest (year) to smallest (nanosecond), truncating and/or wrapping at each step.
 - Precise time units (hours, minutes, and seconds) account for DST changes, but calendar units (days, months, years) do not.
-  The expectation is that rescheduling a 10am appointment "a day later" will still be at 10am, even after DST changes.
+  This is because you'd expect that rescheduling a 10am appointment "a day later" will still be at 10am, even after DST changes.

 .. seealso::